radicalbit/radicalbit-ai-monitoring/docs/docs/user-guide/installation.md

 git clone git@github.com:radicalbit/radicalbit-ai-monitoring.git
 ```

-This repository provides a Docker Compose file to set up the platform locally alongside a Rancher Kubernetes cluster.
+This repository provides a Docker Compose file to set up the platform locally alongside a K3s Kubernetes cluster.
 This allows you to deploy Spark jobs within the cluster.

 For streamlined development and testing, you can execute these steps to run the platform locally without the graphical user interface: